This post may contain affiliate links. To read our affiliate policy, click here.

 Well, the EWG rates caprylhydroxamic acid 1 (on a scale from 1 to 10, with 1 as the safest).
-However, I rate it 3 on a scale from 0 to 10 (with 0 as the safest) in the Conditioner Rating List e-book.
+However, I rate it 3 on a scale from 0 to 10 (with 0 as the safest).
 By the way, the EWG believes that there is no safety data available, which is not true.
 Please read about the shortcomings of the EWG Skin Deep Database and how to use it without being misled in my Use the Skin Deep Database Correctly post.

 The reason I rate caprylhydroxamic acid 3 is that there is evidence in Finland that some people with skin damage caused by eczema developed a reaction to it.
 In fact, this may be true of many other ingredients.
 People with eczema must be extra careful about products they use.
 Just to be on the safe side, I decided to rate it 3.